 Our primary aged pupils have access to enrichment opportunities that we feel are crucial to their development.
 We can guarantee that all of our primary aged pupils will leave us with the following skills:

 Swimming is great fun and helps children to stay fit and healthy.
 But swimming at school also teaches children vital skills on how to stay safe in and around water.
 We want every child to be a confident swimmer by the time they leave us.

 Bikeability is a cycle training programme that teaches children practical skills and gives them the understanding and expertise they need to ride their bikes on the road

 Forest School is an inspirational process that offers all learners regular opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a woodland or natural environment with trees.

-At City of Birmingham School we have a full time careers advisor, Vincent Gordon, who works with all of our pupils across the school.
+At City of Birmingham School we have a careers advisor who works with all of our pupils across the school.
 As well as planning a careers curriculum across the school, including work experience opportunities and careers information days, our careers advisor offers personal guidance to all pupils – this includes working with individual pupils in years 10 and 11 to help them with apply for appropriate post 16 provision.

 Life Skills and Character Education

 Adult life requires a range of skills in order for people to flourish, both in the workplace and in their daily lives, from the confidence and motivation to seek challenges and complete tasks, to the interpersonal skills that aid teamwork and other social interactions.
 These essential life skills are crucial to people achieving their potential and as such we offer a life skills and character education programme to our Key Stage 3 and 4 pupils.